Table of Contents

 - 😀Is This the Right Time to Buy a Home in Central Maryland?

 RENT VS BUY.
 Is 2019 your year to buy a home?
 We’ve spend 26 years helping people in Central Maryland answer that question.
 Usually, the answer is based both on math and economics, and on your personal situation.
 First, lets talk about the math…affordability.
 What exactly does the term “Affordability” mean?

 The National Association of Home Builders (NAHB) and Wells Fargo have been calculating the Housing Opportunity Index (HOI) for more than 30 years.
 The surveys are released quarterly and take into account two things, income and housing.
 The survey covers 237 metropolitan areas across the U.S. as well as the national averages.
-According to the latest HOI survey released on May 10th, 2018, rising wages have offset rising home values and interest rates, boosting housing affordability.
+According to the latest HOI survey released on May 9th, 2019, housing affordability has not changed since last year and remains very affordable.
+The previous year the report explained rising wages have offset rising home values and interest rates, boosting housing affordability.